When and where do we rehearse?

 We often arrange either an evensong or a fourth concert each year, maybe as part of a festival or in a different location outside London – for example, in July 2018 we took part in the weekend services at St George’s Chapel, Windsor Castle.
 We also organise the occasional, optional overseas concert tour.

-For the majority of our concerts, men wear black tie and women a long black skirt/smart trousers and a long-sleeved black top.
+For the majority of our concerts, dress is either a long black skirt/smart trousers and a long-sleeved black top, or black trousers and dinner jacket/tuxedo, white shirt and black bow tie.
+Exact requirements for each concert will be provided well in advance.
 Members are also required to buy a black concert folder which costs £6.50 (these folders are provided free of charge to bursary members).

 What if I can’t sing in a particular concert?